 How to choose the best pickleball paddle for spin

 Finding the right spin paddle can be hard.
-Trust me—I've played with lots of paddles in the past year, so picking the right one is not easy.
+Trust me—I've played with lots of paddles over the years, so picking the right one is not easy.
 It depends on what you need most from it, whether it's control, power, forgiveness, or durability.

-- Design and feel: a paddle that remains durable over time is important, so I factor in the design and build in my reviews.
-I always look at the materials used in making a paddle.
-I also place a lot of importance on the feel of a paddle.
-You can tell a lot from how it feels in your hands when playing on the court.
+- Design and feel: durability is important, so I factor in the design and build in my reviews.
+I always consider the materials used, as well as the feel of a paddle.
+You can tell a lot from how it feels in your hands.

-- Performance: most importantly, I play-tested every paddle on this list and paid close attention to how it performed.
-I look at spin, as well as power, control, forgiveness, aerodynamics, and more.
+- Performance: most importantly, I play-test every paddle on my lists and pay close attention to how they perform.
+I review the spin, as well as power, control, forgiveness, aerodynamics, and more.

-- Value for money: while performance is key, value for money definitely matters.
+- Value for money: while performance is key, value for money matters too.
 If you can get a paddle for $150 that plays as good as one for $250, I want you to know about it.

 Why spin matters in pickleball